Anna Turley: 2024 – present

+In the 2025 British cabinet reshuffle, she was appointed Minister without Portfolio and Chair of the Labour Party.
+She was subsequently appointed to the Privy Council.

 Personal life

 Turley has lived in Redcar since 2012.
 Previously she lived in Islington, London.

 In the second half of 2017, Turley required five operations to alleviate problems with infected cysts; the emergency surgery caused her to suspend parliamentary work for over a month.
 She became a vocal campaigner on endometriosis, and launched an inquiry into women's experiences through the APPG on Endometriosis.